wheelcomplex/quicktemplate/README.md

 }
 ```

-Then run `go run`.
+Then issue `go run`.
 If all went ok, you'll see something like this:

 ```